 But these concerns discount the more subtle advantages of attending and finishing college.

 We’re talking about personal discipline, delayed gratification and good judgment.
-These behavioral skills are all required to complete your education and they are all required to increase your chances of success in business.
+These behavioral skills are all required to complete your education.
+They are all required to increase your chances of success in business.

 To read the complete article, please visit The Business Journals